narib/GNBF6010/README.md

 # GNBF6010
-Evaluation data &amp; R script of Neoantigen Deep Learning Predictor for GBBF 6010 Research Project
+Evaluation data &amp; scripts of Neoantigen Deep Learning Predictor for GBBF 6010 Research Project

 The R script is based on based data accessed from All1234-predictionresultsv3.xlsx and ALL-DATASET_5_Resultsv2.xlsx Make sure the working directory is correct.